 Does Tricare Offer Inpatient Rehab?

 If you have Tricare health insurance and want to know if inpatient rehab is covered under your specific plan, we recommend:

 - Contacting the Tricare insurance company directly to determine if inpatient rehab is covered and what your potential out-of-pocket costs might be for treatment.

 - You can also contact a Quit Alcohol Advisor online or by calling (877) 683-2684.
 We can help answer your questions regarding TRICARE coverage and find an alcohol treatment center that will accept your insurance.

 Does Tricare Pay for Rehabilitation?

 As mentioned above, determining if Tricare health insurance will pay for your rehabilitation needs (whether inpatient/partial hospitalization programs or intensive outpatient programs) will depend on the exact insurance policy you have.
 Please feel free to contact a Quit Alcohol Advisor online or by calling (877) 683-2684 for assistance.
 We can help you discover which treatment facilities accept Tricare insurance (including Tricare Prime and Tricare Select, which is previously known as Tricare Standard).
-You can also contact your Tricare insurance provider directly to determine which addiction treatment and drug and alcohol services are covered.
+You can also contact your Tricare insurance provider directly to determine which addiction treatment and alcohol services are covered.